 Type 1 diabetes

 Type 1 diabetes, once known as juvenile diabetes or insulin-dependent diabetes, is a chronic condition in which the pancreas produces little or no insulin, a hormone needed to allow sugar (glucose) to enter cells to produce energy.
-Type 2 diabetes, which is far more common, occurs when the body becomes resistant to the effects of insulin or doesn't make enough insulin.
+The far more common type 2 diabetes occurs when the body becomes resistant to the effects of insulin or doesn't make enough insulin.

 Various factors may contribute to type 1 diabetes, including genetics and exposure to certain viruses.
-Although type 1 diabetes typically appears during adolescence, it can develop at any age.
+Although type 1 diabetes typically appears during childhood or adolescence, it also can develop in adults.

 Type 1 diabetes signs and symptoms can come on quickly and may include: